Industruino/documentation/indio.md

 ### ANALOG INPUT

-##### Important note:
+Important notes:
-##### The analog I/O section is galvanically isolated from the digital I/O section and the microcontroller section, to allow a separate power supply in the analog section for optimal accuracy.
+1. The analog I/O section is galvanically isolated from the digital I/O section and the microcontroller section, to allow a separate power supply in the analog section for optimal accuracy.
 In case your analog sensors/actuators are on the same power supply as the digital section (Vin 12/24V) you have to connect the analog GND to the digital GND.
+2. The accuracy of the input and output can be improved by calibration (see below).

 Configuration of resolution (to be done BEFORE configuration of the input mode):
 ```